How To Choose The Right Dog Toys For Your Pet

 Soft & Squeaky Dog Toys Are Fine For Gentler Dogs

 However, many dogs do like to play rough with their plush toys.
 If your dog likes to “rip apart” his or her toys, take note of any toy that contains a “squeaker” buried in its center.
 Your dog may feel that he must find and destroy the squeak-source and could ingest it, in which case squeaking objects should be “supervision only” toys.

-Avoid Rawhide Type Dog Toys
+Avoid Rawhide Type Dog Toys - They're Dangerous!

-PupLife.com does not recommend using rawhides or rawhide type toys.
+We do not recommend using rawhides or rawhide type toys.
 Rawhides soften when chewed and can become stuck in a dog’s throat.

 Very hard rubber dog toys are great for high energy pets.
 These are available in a variety of shapes and sizes and are fun for chewing and for carrying around.
 Rope toys are always big hits with dogs that like to play fetch.
 Tennis balls make great dog toys, but keep an eye out for any that could be chewed through and discard them immediately if they are cracked.

-Dog treat toys, especially when filled with broken-up dog treats or, even better, a mixture of broken-up treats and peanut butter.
+Dog treat toys, especially when filled with broken-up Dog Treats or, even better, a mixture of broken-up treats and peanut butter.
 The right size dog treat toy can keep a puppy or dog busy for hours.
 Only by chewing diligently can your dog access the treats, and then only in small bits – very rewarding!
 Double-check with your veterinarian about whether or not you should give peanut butter to your dog.

-Comfort Dog Toys For All Dogs
+Comfort Dog Toys Are Great For All Dogs

-Soft stuffed toys are good for several purposes, but are not appropriate for all dogs.
+Soft stuffed toys are good for several purposes but are not appropriate for all dogs.
 For some dogs, the stuffed toy should be small enough to carry around.
-For dogs that want to shake or “kill” the toy, it should be the size that “prey” would be for that size dog (mouse-size, rabbit-size or duck-size).
+For dogs that want to shake or “kill” the toy, it should be the size that “prey” would be for that size dog (mouse-sized, rabbit-size or duck-size).
 Again, make sure that if your dog likes to attack his stuffed animal, that his play is closely supervised, and avoid soft toys with squeakers.

 Rotate your dog’s toys weekly by making only four or five toys available at a time.
 Keep a variety of types easily accessible.
 If your dog has a huge favorite, like a soft “baby,” you should probably leave it out all the time, or risk the wrath of your dog!

 Provide toys that offer a variety of uses – at least one toy to carry, one to “kill”, one to roll and one to “baby.”
 “Hide and Seek” is also a fun game for dogs to play.
-“Found” toys are often much more attractive than a toy which is blatantly introduced.
+“Found” toys are often much more attractive than a toy that is blatantly introduced.
 Making an interactive game out of finding toys or treats is a good “rainy-day” activity for your dog, using up energy without the need for a lot of space.

 Many of your dog’s toys should be interactive.
 Interactive play is very important for your dog because he needs active “people time.”
 By focusing on a specific task, like repeatedly returning a ball or playing “hide-and-seek” with treats or toys, your dog can expel pent-up mental and physical energy in a limited amount of time and space.
 This greatly reduces stress due to confinement, isolation and/or boredom.